Harlton

-Harlton is a village and civil parish in Cambridgeshire in the United Kingdom.
+Harlton is a village and civil parish in Cambridgeshire, England.
 The village is 5 mi south-west of Cambridge and neighbours Haslingfield.

 History

 The parish of Harlton covers an area of 1261 acre.
 Its southern border is marked by the ancient track Mare Way, which runs along a raised ridge dividing it from Barrington (plus a short border with Orwell).
 The Bourn Brook forms its northern boundary with Comberton, and its western border with Little Eversden mostly follows the Roman Road (now the A603).
 Field boundaries and old water channels divide it from Haslingfield to the east.
 There is a very short border with Barton at its north-eastern tip.